bulletmark/edir/README.md

 ## Renames and Deletes in a GIT Repository

-When working within a [Git](https://git-scm.com/) repository, you likely want to `git mv` instead of `mv` and `git rm` instead of `rm` for files and directories so `edir` adds a `-g/--git` option for this.
+When working within a [Git](https://git-scm.com/) repository, you nearly always want to use `git mv` instead of `mv` and `git rm` instead of `rm` for files and directories so `edir` recognises this and does it automatically.
 Note that only tracked files/dirs are moved or renamed using Git.
 Untracked files/dirs within the repository are removed or renamed in the normal way.

-You can also specify `--git-auto` option which does git moves and deletes automatically if invoked from within a Git repository, otherwise if not in a repository then `edir` works normally.
-This option exists so users can choose to set this as a default option, see the section below on how to set default options.
-If you set `--git-auto` as the default, then you can use `-G/--no-git` on the command line to turn that default option off temporarily.
+If for some reason you don't want automatic git action then you can set the `--no-git` option as a default option, see the section below on how to set default options.
+If you set `--no-git` as the default, then you can use `-g/-git` on the command line to turn that default option off temporarily.

 ## Installation